toricls/github-codebuild-integration/README.md

 $ editor env/$YOUR_PROJECT_NAME.env
 ```

-Next table describes about all available parameters of github-codebuild-integration.
+Next table describes about all available parameters of gci.

 Required | Parameter Name | What is this | Example
 ------------ | ------------ | ------------- | -------------